 The New York Times

-Hochman received the Outstanding Pianist citation at the Verbier Academy, the Festorazzi Award from the Curtis Institute of Music, second prize at the Melbourne International Chamber Music Competition, and the “Partosh Prize” awarded by the Israeli Minister of Culture.
-His performances have been broadcast on National Public Radio’s Young Artist Showcase and Performance Today, WNET’s Sunday Arts, WQXR, CBC (Canada), ABC (Australia), Radio France, and Israel’s Voice of Music radio station, as well as on the European television network Mezzo.
+Hochman received the Outstanding Pianist citation at the Verbier Academy, the Festorazzi Award from the Curtis Institute of Music, and the Partosh Prize awarded by the Israeli Minister of Culture.
+His performances have been broadcast on radio stations around the world including WQXR, CBC (Canada), ABC (Australia), Radio France, and Israel’s Voice of Music radio station, as well as on the European television network Mezzo.

-Born in Jerusalem, Hochman began his piano studies with Esther Narkiss at the Conservatory of the Rubin Academy, and Emanuel Krasovsky in Tel Aviv.
+Born in Jerusalem in 1980, Hochman began his piano studies with Esther Narkiss at the Conservatory of the Rubin Academy and Emanuel Krasovsky in Tel Aviv.
 He is a graduate of the Curtis Institute of Music, where he studied with Claude Frank, and the Mannes College of Music, where he studied with Richard Goode.
-His studies were supported by the America-Israel Cultural Foundation.
-He serves on the piano faculty of Bard College Conservatory of Music.
-Hochman is a Steinway Artist and lives in New York City.
+He has performed in masterclasses for Emmanuel Ax, Daniel Barenboim, Christoph Eschenbach, Murray Perahia, and Ferenc Rados.